Watchmaker Glossary

 Establishment

-Method of manufacturing the watch and/or the movement consisting in assembling the various constituent elements.
-It generally includes the following operations: reception, control and storage of blanks, regulating parts, as well as other movement and clothing supplies; reassembly; setting; fitting the dial and the hands; casing; final check, before packing and shipping.
+Method of manufacturing the watch and/or movement consisting of assembling the various constituent elements.
+It generally includes the following operations: reception, control and storage of blanks, regulating parts, as well as other movement supplies and clothing; reassembly; setting; installation of the dial and hands; nesting; final inspection, before packaging and shipping.

 Stamp

-Hardened steel die that gives shape to a part or a hole.
+Hardened steel matrix which gives its shape to a part or a hole.

 Waterproof

-Which does not allow water to enter.
-Waterproof box, whose joints, closures, are built to prevent the introduction of moisture.
+Who doesn't let water in.
+Waterproof box, whose seals and closures are constructed to prevent the introduction of humidity.

 F

-This name designates the purely decorative plate on which the dials of clocks and watches were once fixed.
-Thereafter we continued to call false plate, the sheet on which the dials of pendulum are often fixed.
+This name refers to the purely decorative plate on which the dials of clocks and watches were formerly fixed.
+Subsequently, the sheet metal on which pendulum dials are often fixed continued to be called a false plate.

 Finishing

-Set of operations that transform the blank (spare parts) into rolling blank (movement in working order).
+Set of operations which transform the blank (spare parts) into rolling blank (movement in working order).

-Sculpted ornament that completes a column crown or any other part of a movement or the sheath of a clock.
+Sculpted ornament which completes the crowning of a column or any other part of a movement or the casing of a clock.

 This function has its origins in the field of aviation.
-By simple action of a pusher, the "Return in flight" function brings the chronograph second hand back to zero.
-It then resumes its course instantly for a new count.
+By simply pressing a pusher, the “Flying Return” function returns the chronograph second hand to zero.
+She then instantly resumes her course for a new count.

 Foliot

-Oscillating beam, each arm of which supports a mass, used in the first mechanical clocks as a regulating organ.
+Oscillating crosspiece, each arm of which supports a mass, used in the first mechanical clocks as a regulating organ.

 Function

-We call "function" any information delivered by a timepiece.
-A watch which gives the hour, the minute and the second, the day, the date and the month will be said to have 6 functions.
-The so-called "complicated" watches multiply the additional indications.
+We call “function” any information delivered by a timepiece.
+We would say of a watch which gives the hour, minute and second, day, date and month that it has 6 functions.
+So-called “complicated” watches multiply the additional indications.

 Thin layer of transparent enamel deposited on the surface of dials and enamels.

-Small rod, carried by a special gear train, the end of which is engaged in the wings of the escapement pinion; released every second, the whip makes a full turn and communicates its movement to the seconds hand, which thus advances one step per second.
+Small rod, carried by a special gear, the end of which is engaged in the wings of the exhaust pinion; released every second, the whip makes a complete revolution and communicates its movement to the seconds hand which thus advances one step per second.

 Fork

-In watches as in pendulums, part of the lever which ensures the connection between the escapement and the stem of the pendulum or the balance wheel.
+In watches as in pendulums, part of the lever which ensures the connection between the escapement and the pendulum rod or the balance wheel.

 Detached pieces.
 These are the constituent parts intended either for the production of the watch or for its repair.
-In the latter case, we speak of "recovery supply".
+In the latter case, we speak of “supply of dressing”.

 Strawberry